 NEW HARVEST FOUNDATION CONSIDERS:

-- Are not-for-profit and exempt from federal taxes under section 501(c)(3) of the Internal Revenue Service code, or who use a qualifying fiscal sponsor.
+- Not for Profit: New Harvest Foundation considers proposals from organizations that are not-for-profit and exempt from federal taxes under section 501(c)(3) of the Internal Revenue Service code, or who use a qualifying fiscal sponsor.

-- Projects/programs should be one year in duration with the possibility of renewal.
+- Program / Project Duration: Projects/programs should be one year or less in duration with the possibility of renewal.

 New Harvest Foundation gives preference to proposals that:

-- Are new or innovative, and respond to unmet or undermet needs in our communities,
+- Risk Taking: Are new or innovative, and respond to unmet or undermet needs in our communities; the work may tackle a controversial issue, or be focused on a new and emerging area;

 Here are some questions that the Grants Committee and Board consider when evaluating grant applications.

-- Does the proposed project work to empower LGBT communities?
+- Does the proposed project serve our most vulnerable populations?

-- Is the project/program feasible and likely to be effective?
+- Does the project/program have a solid plan and is it likely to be effective?
+Will it have measurable results?

 - Are the project/program goals and budget realistic for the time and resources allocated?

-- To what extent would New Harvest Foundation funding be leveraged to provide the greatest impact?
+- Will the grantee use New Harvest Foundation funding to provide the greatest impact that they can?

 - Has the organization been funded by New Harvest Foundation in the past?
 Were those projects/programs successfully completed and the required reports submitted?